daaa57150/QDScraper/README.md

 ## Issues
 ### It's super slow
 - Maybe it's due to [TheGamesDB](thegamesdb), sometimes it's down or just slow
-- Maybe md5 hashing is slow on your machine, only files lighter than 45Mb are processed but maybe that's already too much?
+- Maybe md5 hashing is slow on your machine, only files smaller than 45MB are processed but maybe that's already too much?
 You can overwrite this with the **-properties** option
 - Each rom needs many http requests (4 to 15+), downloads a few images and resizes them
 - Maybe I made some mistakes ;)